elopio/docs/source/includes/_glossary.md

 By design, the Dispute Bond sizes for each Dispute Round are chosen such that anyone who successfully [Challenges](#challenge) an Outcome in favor of the Market’s [Final Outcome](#final-outcome) is rewarded with a 50% ROI on their Dispute Stake.
 For details on how the Dispute Bond is calculated, refer to the [Dispute Bond glossary entry](#dispute-bond).

+## Dispute Token

+When a user Stakes [REP](#rep) in a [Crowdsourcer](#crowdsourcer), that Crowdsourcer will allocate an equal amount of Dispute Tokens to that user.
+Then, when the Crowdsourcer's [Market](#market) is [Finalized](#finalized-market), these Dispute Tokens are used by Augur's smart contracts to determine the payout that user should receive.
+Dispute Tokens are only used internally by Augur, and users do not interact with them directly; however, they are implemented as ERC-20 tokens, so they potentially can be traded between users.
+(For example, a user might want to sell their Dispute Tokens to another user at a discounted price if a Market is being Disputed for a long time and the user wishes to cash out their Dispute Tokens before the Market is Finalized.)

 ## End Time

 End Time is the date and time that a [Market](#market)'s event will have come to pass and should be known.
 After this date and time has passed the Market will get [Reported](#report) on and eventually [Finalized](#finalized-market).